-Finally, no target was reached… No need to say that this voyage was anything but cloudless.
-Apart from the demand itself, supposedly “untimely”, and the various obstacles on the way, I felt awkward as I was obliged to write about – that is, to describe – Mediterranean civilizations, mainly music cultures, and their mutual exchange and interaction, without having the possibility to actually refer to sound recordings in order to prove my case.
+Finally, no target was reached… No need to say this voyage was anything but cloudless.
+Apart from the demand itself, allegedly “untimely”, and the various obstacles on the way, I felt uncomfortable as I was obliged to write about – i.e. to describe – Mediterranean civilizations, mainly music cultures, and their mutual exchange and interaction, without having the possibility to refer to actual sound recordings in order to prove my case.

-The remodeling of these voyages in writing is a completely different thing from the actual radio programs because, on the one hand, discussing music is almost always less impressive than listening to music: the description of a miracle, even the most eloquent, bears no comparison to the miracle itself.
+A REMODELING of all those Chronicles in writing is something completely different from the actual radio program, because discussing music, on the one hand, is almost always less impressive than listening to music: the description of a miracle, even the most eloquent, bears no comparison to the miracle itself…

-On the other hand, however, writing is irreplaceable as a different, but absolutely necessary, form of expression and communication, conveying information and conclusions, where it is overwhelmingly superior to sound.
-Indeed, how much more essential it seems for this radio “talk on air” to be written down – because, after all, scripta manent, if they deserve it, having previously undergone the test of criticism – when it may eventually become obvious it’s been something more than just… “talk in the air”!
+Yet on the other hand, writing is irreplaceable as a quite different but absolutely necessary form of expression and communication, conveying information and conclusions, where it is overwhelmingly superior to sound.
+Indeed, how much more essential would it seem if this radio “talk on air” were written down, since, after all, scripta manent (if they deserve it), having previously undergone the test of criticism – when it may eventually become obvious it’s been something more than just… “talk in the air”?

-After more than a dozen years of voyages in space and time, around and beyond the sea of civilizations, let me present a selection of texts, revised according to the needs of reading, not listening – an introduction, if you will, to the Mediterranean Periplus, which, I hope, will be interesting enough to both our initiated fellow voyagers and those who will go out to sea with us thanks to these texts.
+After more than a dozen years of voyages in time and space, around and beyond the sea of civilizations (1998–2010), let me present a selection of texts, revised according to the needs of reading, not listening – an introduction, if you will, to the Mediterranean periplus, which, I hope, will be interesting enough to both our initiated fellow voyagers and all those who will confidently go out to sea with us thanks to these texts.